Obesity: Where is it Driving Us?

 Crash test dummies represent people of average weight.
 Most car designs are not sympathetic to larger frames and leave obese drivers in more critical condition following an accident.

-Obese people have a body structure different than the standard used in designing cars, and their interactions with the safety features, such as seat belts and air bags, most often do not occur as intended.
+Obese people have a body structure different than the standard used in designing cars, and their interactions with safety features, such as seat belts and air bags, most often do not occur as intended.

 A seatbelt works best when the belt rests close to the bone in your shoulder and in your pelvis, tight across the collarbone and low across the hip.
-The seatbelt holds obese drivers (and passengers) slightly differently and might not apply restriction the same way on hips and shoulders as it does for a normal weight individual.
+The seatbelt holds obese drivers (and passengers) slightly differently and might not apply restrictions the same way on hips and shoulders as it does for a normal weight individual.
 Additionally, if the seatbelt isn’t long enough, the person isn’t going to wear it, which is an increased risk.
 Often, obese drivers fail to use a seat belt at all.

 2. Health Issues